 Under the direction of J. Steven Lamberti, MD, the Department of Psychiatry’s Schizophrenia Research Laboratory offers fellows an opportunity to participate in clinical trials that focus on the treatment of schizophrenia and related disorders.
 The Laboratory features NIH and industry sponsored studies involving novel compounds, with an emphasis on finding drugs that are more effective and have fewer side effects than currently available treatments.

 Health Services Delivery

-Major programs in health services research with faculty who maintain joint appointments in the Department of Public Health Sciences, directed by Robert Holloway, M.D., M.P.H., Professor and Interim Chair of Neurology.
+Major programs in health services research with faculty who maintain joint appointments in the Department of Community and Preventive Medicine, directed by Robert Holloway, M.D., M.P.H., Professor and Interim Chair of Neurology.

 Epidemiology and Statistics